wavemaker/docs/learn/app-development/deployment/configuration-management.md

 ### Encrypted Sensitive Information or Control via Encryption

-Decrypting the encrypted values provided via profile properties, environment variables, or system properties based on the customer's requirements.
+When you want to decrypt the encrypted values provided via profile properties, environment variables, or system properties based on the customer's requirements.

 ### Controlling the Refreshing Properties

-There are few properties that you would like to refresh at periodic intervals without redeploying the application.
+There are few properties that you would like to refresh periodically without redeploying the application.

 ### Contextual Configuration based on Logged-in User

-To address all the above use-cases, WaveMaker introduces Custom Property Sources - such as BootStrap Property Source and Dynamic Property Source.
+When you want to add configuration based on the logged-in user's context, for example, related to multi-tenancy, provide different configuration values based on the caller context.

 ## BootStrap Property Source

-WaveMaker introduced a class named [AbstractBootstrapPropertySource](https://github.com/wavemaker/wavemaker-app-runtime-services/blob/master/wavemaker-app-runtime-core/src/main/java/com/wavemaker/runtime/core/props/AbstractBootstrapPropertySource.java) which has to be extended, and the implementation for getProperty() should be provided.
+WaveMaker introduced a class called [AbstractBootstrapPropertySource](https://github.com/wavemaker/wavemaker-app-runtime-services/blob/master/wavemaker-app-runtime-core/src/main/java/com/wavemaker/runtime/core/props/AbstractBootstrapPropertySource.java) which should be extended and should provide the implementation for `getProperty()`.

 ### Sample snippet